raphson1/portfolio2/README.md

 ## my personel website

-This is my personel Website.
-it has my contact information
+This is my personel Website, this website is resposive on mobile screen it has my contact information
 * Linkedln
 * Instagram